nick-novak/Goals-n-such/something-new/something-new.md

 ---
 You can learn a lot about JavaScript by decoding the jQuery source code.
 [10 Things I Learned from the jQuery Source](https://vimeo.com/12529436)
 [11 More Things I Learned from the jQuery Source](https://www.youtube.com/watch?v=ARnp9Y8xgR4)

+01/11/2016
+---
+After prohibition, farmers were worried about the sales of their apples dropping since they wouldn't be used to make cider or apple jack.
+This lead to a PR campaign coining the phrase "An apple a day keeps the doctor away."

+01/12/2016
+---
+Today I did extensive research on Sam Maloof and his beautifully crafted furniture.
+One of the most brilliant woodworker and designer.
+That Dado-and-Rabbet joint is just wood candy all the way. [link](http://sammaloofwoodworker.com/)

+01/13/2016
+---
+There is a term for the thought of throwing your cell phone into the river; pushing someone into a moving vehicle; Harming someone when holding a knife or firearm.
+The insane desire of our unconscious, but it is nothing to worry about unless you relish and enjoy these thoughts.
+This is know as The Call of the Void.

+01/14/2016
+---
+Thomas Lie-Nielsen worked for Gareet Wade.
+But after improving several wood planes by some of the manufactures, he left to make high quality woodworking hand tool.

+01/15/2016
+---
+Major Tom in the song "Space Oddity" by bowie is said to be a "junkie, strung out in heavens high, hitting an all-time low".

+01/16/2016
+---
+Typically, higher alcohol content in your favorite beer results in higher calories.
+Sorry Imperial Stout and Barleywine drinkers.

+01/17/2016
+---
+Prior to 1974 the goal posts in the NFL were on the goal lines instead of the end lines, and a missed field goal was treated the same as a punt: if it missed, it was a touchback unless it landed in the field of play and was returned. [link](http://mmqb.si.com/2014/06/17/nfl-history-in-95-objects-goal-post-on-the-goal-line)

+01/18/2016
+---
+Wilco's third album "Summerteeth" was recorded in Willie Nelson's studio.